Silver head in blossom

 The Sea Buckthorn’s claim to botanical fame is that its berries, which are rich in Vitamin C, stay on the shrub way into winter.
 In such northern climates it was often the only source of Vitamin C to be had in the winter time and has more Vitamin C than strawberries, kiwis, or even oranges.
 In fact, the Sea Buckthorn is a powerhouse of nutrients.

-It is estimated that the Sea Buckthorn alone could provide all the Vitamin C requirements for everyone on earth.
+It is estimated that the Sea Buckthorn by itself could provide all the Vitamin C requirements for everyone on earth.
 China alone has 2.5 million acres of Sea Buckthorn, none on the sea I might add.
 It is also rich in vitamins E, B1, B2, and several anti-oxidants.
 In fact, it has over 100 healthful constituents and is one of the most nutritious berries on earth.
 And while the berry is potent the plant seemingly knows it and protects them with vicious thorns.

 There is no elegant way to collect Sea Buckthorn berries.
 Orange, juicy and fragile, you clasp the branch (to go with the thorns) and then strip the branch of the berries.
 They will break and release their juice which you will catch in a container.
 It is messy work but a lot can be collected in a short while.
 Then you must separate the seeds, thorns and other debris from the juice, either by hand or a strainer.
 Once cleaned, you’re ready to go.